-Safaris with OHS are possible year-round with set dates for 5, 7 or 10 nights between March & November.
-Between December and February, safari dates are flexible.
-7 & 10 night safaris usually start on Saturdays, although this sometimes varies.
+Safaris with OHS are possible year-round with set dates usually offered for 5, 7 or 10 nights between March and November and flexible dates between December and February.
+7 and 10 night safaris usually start on a Saturday, although this sometimes varies.
 To check availability please contact us at Ride World Wide.